Car care: 8 essential tips for looking after your vehicle

 Checking your tyre pressure and general condition can help extend their use and makes your car safer overall.
 Don't forget to also check the spare if you have one!

 Incorrect tyre pressure can reduce the life of your tyres and may make your car less safe to drive.
-The correct tyre pressure for your car is located on the tyre placard, which is usually found inside one of the front doors.
-If you can’t find it, check the owner’s manual.
+The correct tyre pressure for your car is located on the tyre placard, which is usually found inside one of the front door sills.
+If you can’t find this, check the owner’s manual.
 It’s handy to carry your own tyre pressure gauge in your car because service station gauges are not always accurate.

 It's also important to check the tread of all your tyres.
 The legal minimum tread depth is 1.5mm on any part of the tyre surface.
 Tyres have tread depth indicators in the grooves between the tread.
 When the tread is worn to be level with an indicator, it is time for a new tyre.
-Also check your tyres for abnormal wear and damage such as cracks or bulges, which could indicate a suspension problem.
+Also check for abnormal wear which could indicate an alignment issue.

 4. Checking car battery condition